Lobotomy: Transorbital lobotomy

-The Freeman–Watts prefrontal lobotomy still required drilling holes in the skull, so surgery had to be performed in an operating room by trained neurosurgeons.
-Walter Freeman believed this surgery would be unavailable to those he saw as needing it most: patients in state mental hospitals that had no operating rooms, surgeons, or anesthesia and limited budgets.
-Freeman wanted to simplify the procedure so that it could be carried out by psychiatrists in psychiatric hospitals.
+The Freeman-Watts prefrontal lobotomy still required drilling holes in the skull, so surgery had to be performed in an operating room by trained neurosurgeons.
+Walter Freeman believed this surgery would be unavailable to those he saw as needing it most: patients in state mental hospitals that had no operating rooms, surgeons, or anesthesia, and limited budgets.
+Freeman wanted to simplify the procedure so that psychiatrists could carry it out in psychiatric hospitals.

 Inspired by the work of Italian psychiatrist Amarro Fiamberti, Freeman at some point conceived of approaching the frontal lobes through the eye sockets instead of through drilled holes in the skull.
-In 1945 he took an ice pick (Note: Frank Freeman, Walter Freeman's son, stated in an interview with Howard Dully that: "He had several ice-picks that just cluttered the back of the kitchen drawer.
+In 1945, he took an ice pick (Note: Frank Freeman, Walter Freeman's son, stated in an interview with Howard Dully that: "He had several ice-picks that just cluttered the back of the kitchen drawer.
 The first ice pick came right out of our drawer.
 A humble ice-pick to go right into the frontal lobes.
 It was, from a cosmetic standpoint, diabolical.
 Just observing this thing was horrible, gruesome."
 When Dully asked Frank Freeman, then a 79-year-old security guard, whether he was proud of his father, he replied: "Oh yes, yes, yeah.
 He was terrific.
 He was really quite a remarkable pioneer lobotomist.
 I wish he could have gotten further.") from his own kitchen and began testing the idea on grapefruit (Note: Rodney Dully, whose son Howard Dully had had a transorbital lobotomy performed on him by Walter Freeman when he was twelve years old, stated in an interview with his son that: "I only met him [Freeman] I think the one time.
 He described how accurate it [transorbital lobotomy] was and that he had practised the cutting on, literally, a carload of grapefruit, getting the right move and the right turn.
 That's what he told me.") and cadavers.

 The use of lobotomy in the United States was resisted and criticized heavily by American neurosurgeons.
 However, because Freeman managed to promote the success of the surgery through the media, lobotomy became touted as a miracle procedure, capturing the attention of the public and leading to an overwhelming demand for the operation.
-In 1945 Freeman streamlined the procedure, replacing it with transorbital lobotomy, in which a picklike instrument was forced through the back of the eye sockets to pierce the thin bone that separates the eye sockets from the frontal lobes.
+In 1945, Freeman streamlined the procedure, replacing it with transorbital lobotomy, in which a pick-like instrument was forced through the back of the eye sockets to pierce the thin bone that separates the eye sockets from the frontal lobes.
 The pick's point was then inserted into the frontal lobe and used to sever connections in the brain (presumably between the prefrontal cortex and thalamus).
-In 1946 Freeman performed this procedure for the first time on a patient, who was subdued prior to the operation with electroshock treatment.
+In 1946, Freeman performed this procedure for the first time on a patient, who was subdued before the operation with electroshock treatment.